Devanshi-Aggarwal/NutriTrack-Health-Management-System/README.md

 # Conclusion

-NutriTrack is more than a calorie calculator-it is a complete health analytics platform that combines nutrition, fitness, and health intelligence into a unified system.
+NutriTrack is more than a calorie calculator, it is a complete health analytics platform that combines nutrition, fitness, and health intelligence into a unified system.

 This project reflects both technical implementation skills and product-oriented thinking, showcasing the ability to build practical solutions that solve real-world problems.